Quantum Chameleons: Chameleon forces from the path integral

-The chameleon models are often effective theories whose predictions are valid below a cutoff scale, better determined in a given experimental situation.
+The chameleon-like models are effective theories whose predictions are valid below a cutoff scale, specific to each experimental situation.
 When self-interactions such as ${\cal L}\supset \phi^n/ \Lambda^{n-4}$ are present, the cutoff is expected to be $\sim 4\pi \Lambda$ since higher order diagrams are expected to produce fast-growing $1/(\Lambda L)^{n}$ contributions to the force which cannot be neglected when $L\sim 1/4\pi \Lambda$.
-The cutoff resulting from the matter interactions is slightly more subtle because of screening.
-Consider the contributions to the force from a leading interaction $M^{-2} \phi^2 J$ and the next-to-leading interaction $M^{-4}\phi^4 J$ (shown in Fig.~\ref{fig:Diags}\textit{vi}), which contributes at two-loop as $M^{-2}\int d^4x \partial_L J (\Delta(x,x))^2$.
-We obtain that the two loop contribution is negligible for \be\Delta^{\rm fin}_J(x_{bd},x_{bd})\ll M^2 \,. \ee Therefore since $\Delta^{\rm fin}_J(x_{bd},x_{bd})\rightarrow 0$ in the presence of screening, the cutoff tends to infinity.
-This is not surprising as a Casimir pressure should not depend on the coupling to the plates, only on the mass and degrees of freedom of the field living between the plates.
+The cutoff resulting from the interactions with matter is more subtle because of screening.
+Consider the contributions to the force from the leading interaction $M^{-2} \phi^2 J$ and a next-to-leading interaction of order $M^{-4}\phi^4 J$ (shown in Fig.~\ref{fig:Diags}\textit{vi}), which contributes at two-loop as \be {\rm 2-loop} \sim M^{-2}\int d^3x \partial_L J (\Delta(x,x))^2\, . \ee We obtain that the two loop contribution is negligible for~\footnote{ The two-loop contribution also renormalizes the leading order coupling.
+For instance in the case of plates studied in Sec.~\ref{sec:plate}, the two loop contribution is $(\Delta(L,L))^2-(\Delta(z_\infty,z_\infty))^2= (\Delta^{\rm fin}(L,L))^2+2 \Delta^{\rm fin}(L,L) \Delta^{\rm fin}(z_\infty,z_\infty)$.
+The main divergence $(\Delta(z_\infty,z_\infty))^2$ cancels and the remaining divergence is absorbed in the renormalization of the leading coupling, leaving only the finite term $(\Delta^{\rm fin}(L,L))^2$. } \be \Delta^{\rm fin}_J(x_{bd},x_{bd})\ll M^2 \,. \ee In the presence of screening, one has \be \Delta^{\rm fin}_J(x_{bd},x_{bd})\rightarrow 0 \,, \ee see appendix \ref{app:A}, and therefore the {\bf range of validity of the calculation of the quantum force is largely extended}.
+This is not surprising as the Casimir pressure should not depend on the coupling to the plates, only on the mass and degrees of freedom of the field living between the plates.
+Also, this screening is a familiar effect in compact extra-dimension theories \cite{Brax:2004ym}: a large brane mass term repels the field and amounts to a Dirichlet boundary condition \cite{Carena:2002me,Carena:2002dz}.
+Yet, it is remarkable that the presence of screening reduces the contributions from $n>1-$loop diagrams, hence improving on the $\hbar$ expansion.